dagelf/block_device_performance/README.md

 If the drive isn't blank be prepared to have a corrupt clone!

+I'm pretty sure the SSD firmware does the same, but has anyone ever checked, or seen an open SSD firmware?

 Of course it makes no sense to write output to a pipe or stream, as a steam can't be "seeked", so it will fail.
 You will have to encode your own receiver, or possibly add functionality to Rsync if you want it to work over a tunneling protocol.

 #### Alternatives